wsw1996/AIE-DE-ship-detection/README.md

 # AIE-DE-ship-detection
-datasetcontains the dataset we use;
+dataset contains the dataset we use.
-Ultralytics contains the model structure.
+Ultralytics contains the model structure. python train.py. python val.py